This online presentation will give you an overview of studying at SMBC + provide opportunity for a follow up 1-to-1 chat.

 Will you still be having info events for prospective students this year?

 For sure!
 More than ever people need Jesus.
-We plan to have online info events.
+We have an Online Info Session here.
 So come and join us (online) and help us get the word out!
 Check our Events section for updates.
 The Bridge had its first live stream info event on Saturday 21 March!
-The replay is available to view at The Bridge Facebook page.
+The replay is available to view at The Bridge website.